 Carlo Fierimonte '13 - Candidate for Director-at-Large

 Emmanuel provided me with the education, mentorship and guidance to grow as an individual.
-Since graduating in 2013, I have attended Young Alumni events, volunteered at the 2014 Dance Marathon Event and stayed in touch with faculty, staff and classmates.
-As a student, it was important for me to get involved and network as much as possible: I worked as an Admissions Ambassador/Gold Key Ambassador and Admissions Work Study Student, and as a Summer Housing Assistant, Resident Assistant and Desk Attendant.
+As a student it was important for me to get involved and network as much as possible: I worked in the Office of Admissions as an Admissions Ambassador/Gold Key Ambassador and Work Study Student.
+In the Office of Residence Life and Housing I was a Summer Housing Assistant, Resident Assistant and Desk Attendant.
 I participated in Alternative Spring Break for three years, was on the Dance Marathon Executive Board and created the Transfer Student Association.
-As alumni, it is our duty to carry on Emmanuel’s mission.
-By being a member of the Emmanuel College Alumni Association Board of Directors, I hope to offer my passion and commitment to Emmanuel, expand my knowledge of the College and its strategic plan and inspire our network of alumni to contribute to the growth and success of the College.
-I am honored to have the opportunity to join a committed and dedicated group of hard working individuals to brainstorm, plan and execute events that are truly all about our heritage as a College.
+As alumni it is our duty to carry on Emmanuel’s mission.
+By being a member of the Board I hope to offer my passion and commitment to Emmanuel, expand my knowledge of the College and its strategic plan and inspire our network of alumni to contribute to the growth and success of the College.

-Mary T. Watson Gavin ’73 - Candidate for Director-at-Large
+Mary Ann Gillen '79 - Candidate for Director-at-Large

 Matthew McCarthy '15 - Candidate for Director-at-Large